Welcome to the California Department of Health Care Services

 h.
 Legible copies of I-94 of applicant physician and his/her family members (front & back)

-· An attestation from the applicant physician that he/she has no other waiver request pending with another government agency
+- An Attestation from the J-1 Visa Waiver applicant physician that he/she has not other waiver request pending with another government agency

-· An attestation from the applicant physician of his/her commitment to comply with J-1 Visa Waiver requirements.
+- An attestation from the J-1 Visa Waiver applicant physician of his/her commitment to comply with J-1 Visa Waiver requirements

 Courier Mail